mjstealey/jenkins-nginx-docker/README.md

 	17.03.1~ce-0~debian-stretch
 	17.03.0~ce-0~debian-stretch
 	```
-	Versions are subject to change as time goes on and keeping this referencie up to date is outside of the scope of this document.
+	Versions are subject to change as time goes on and keeping this reference up to date is outside of the scope of this document.

 Once the value of `ARG docker_version=` has been set, the jenkins container can be built using `docker-compose` [[3](https://github.com/docker/compose/releases)].